Creecy: A Survey of Major Paintings

 It is with great pleasure that The Museum of Contemporary Art of Georgia (MOCA GA) offers Creecy: A Survey of Major Paintings by the renowned artist and master painter, Herbert Lee Creecy, Jr. Creecy was born in Norfolk, Virginia on August 14, 1939.
 He grew up in the Buckhead community of Atlanta, Georgia and made lifelong friends while attending E. Rivers Elementary School.

-His work has been exhibited in Atlanta, Los Angeles, New York, London, and Italy.
+Creecy exhibited his work in Atlanta, Los Angeles, New York, London, and Italy.
 His art can be found in museum collections and intuitions including the Whitney Museum, Corcoran Gallery Art, Norton Museum of Art, State of Georgia Art Collection, High Museum, Telfair Museum, the University of Tennessee, and The Museum of Contemporary Art of Georgia.